 - Share resources within your organization With a WordPress document management system, you can share documents and files with team members and colleagues in your organization at the same time.
 You can also allow them to add more documents and/or files to the list.

-- Intuitive and user-friendly interface The files are listed in a functional table layout on your site’s front-end, not hidden inside the WordPress admin.
+- Intuitive and user-friendly interface The files are listed in a functional table or grid layout on your site’s front-end, not hidden inside the WordPress admin.
 This makes it incredibly intuitive and easy to use.

 - Stay organized You can organize documents using categories, tags, and custom taxonomies.
 The plugin also lets users sort and filter the documents based on the taxonomies you used to organize them.